FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image29.png" style="width:70%" />

 >Congratulations.
-You have now reach the end of this setup document.
+You have now reached the end of this setup guide.